Kurdish culture

 Kurdish culture is a group of distinctive cultural traits practiced by Kurdish people.
 The Kurdish culture is a legacy from ancient peoples who shaped modern Kurds and their society.

 Kurds are an Iranian ethnic group who live in the northern Middle East, in a region that the Kurds call Greater Kurdistan.
 Greater Kurdistan lies along the Zagros Mountains and the Taurus Mountains, and today comprises northeastern Iraq, northwestern Iran, northeastern Syria, and southeastern Turkey.

 Miscellaneous

-A grandma and her grandchild watching the “Nowruz” ceremony.

 There is a lot of controversy about the Kurdish people from their origins, their history, and even their political future.
 Kurds are one of the largest ethnic groups that do not have an independent state recognized universally.

 Language

-Kurdish (Kurdî) is part of the North-Western division of the Iranian branch of the Indo-European language family.
+Kurdish language (Kurdish: Zimanê Kurdî) is a branch of the Indo-European language family. with ancient roots that still retains its structure and form.
+Kurdish is divided into two branches, Kurmanji and Gorani.
+The Goranî branch Hewramî and Zazakî (Kirdkî-Kirmanckî).
+Kurmanji branch itself include three sub-branches: North Kurmanji (Botanî, Badînanî), Central Kurmancî (Soranî) and South Kurmanji (Kelhurî-Lekî).

+Kurdish language has two writing systems.
+The majority of Kurds (Kurmanji branch) write with the Latin alphabet (standard) and the rest with the Arabic alphabet (reformed).

 Folklore

 The Kurds have a rich folkloric tradition which is increasingly endangered as a result of modernization, urbanization, and cultural repression.
 Kurds celebrate the new year on Newroz, and its celebration was often banned by authorities in Turkey and Syria.
 A well known Kurdish tale is Mem û Zîn.